HTY2003/EVN-arduino-old/docs/displays/evnsevensegmentled.rst

     Writes given letter to given element in buffer.
 If ``show`` is true, writes buffer to display.

-    Not all letters are supported, as seven segment displays do not officially support letter display.
+    Not all letters are supported, as seven segment displays do not officially support letter output.

     Supported letters: ``'A', 'B', 'C', 'D', 'E', 'F', 'G', 'H', 'J', 'L', 'N', 'O', 'P', 'R', 'T', 'U', 'Y'``